 We would like to thank everyone involved in donating such wonderful prizes and selling so many tickets for our very successful Year 7’s raffle and congratulate our prize winners: Winners 1st...[...]

 The Board meets formally once a month during term time and has sub committees on an adhoc basis to ensure appropriate lines of governance are in place to support the running of the school, its staff and students.

 Within the group are specific responsibilities for areas such as finance, education and child well-being, health and safety, property, funding and foundation development and marketing and communications.
-Also attending the meetings are the following key stakeholders: Brendan Pitman, Wellesley’s Principal, Robert Cross, Wellesley’s Business Manager, the Staff Representative, Glen Jorna (Head of Arts), the Chair of the Parents’ Association, Cilla Bennett, and her Deputy, Frances Crombie.
+Also attending the meetings are the following key stakeholders: Michael Bain (Wellesley’s Principal), Robert Cross, (Wellesley’s Business Manager), the Staff Representative, Glen Jorna (Head of Arts), the Chair of the Parents’ Association, Robert Pritchard.

 Below is some information on each Board member.
 They were asked to answer the following questions: What is your whakapapa?
 What are you most passionate about when you are at Wellesley?
 What are you most passionate about outside of school?
 Read what they said:

 I grew up on the Isle of Man and moved to NZ 15 years ago.
 I enjoy my role as a Child & Adolescent Psychiatrist.
 Outside of work, I love spending time with my family and taking advantage of the many outdoor activities available within our local region.

 As a newcomer to the Board of Trustees, I’m keen to join the established team, and use any knowledge or expertise I have with child development to best support the future of the school ensuring it is a place which produces the best of young men.